shay-mordechai/shay-mordechai/README.md

 📫 **Connect with me:** [linkedin.com/in/shay-mordechai](https://www.linkedin.com/in/shay-mordechai/)

 > *"From JNI Bridge Hooking to Kernel-Level Hardening.
-Mapping the undisclosed."*
+Mapping the undisclosed."**
-4.  **מילות מפתח (TTPs):** דאגנו שהן יופיעו בכל הפרויקטים הרלוונטיים.

-**רוצה שאעזור לך לעדכן את הקבצים ב-GitHub עם התיאורים החדשים האלו, או שנתחיל לעבוד על ה-Cover Letter למשרה ב-Alice?**